 Note: If your CDP system is too old, you might need to upgrade its version first to activate the Security configuration tab.

-In the Encryption settings table you can configure communication encryption.
+In the Encryption and Privacy settings table you can configure communication encryption.

 |Use Encryption||Check this option to make CDP encrypt data exchanged via StudioAPI (e.g. via CDP Studio online connect).
 Encryption ensures that the communication can not be revealed by eavesdroppers.|

 |Server Certificate File and Server Private Key File||StudioAPI server TLS certificate and corresponding private key file name.
 Key-pair and corresponding self-signed certificate will be auto-generated at application startup if they are missing from the application folder.
 In multi-application system, every application has its own unique private key and certificate.
 CDP Studio will remember the application certificate at first connect and will warn you in case the certificate has been changed later on.|

 |CA Certificate File||Certificate issuer TLS certificate authority (CA) file name.
 This setting can be used by organizations that have separate key and certificate management systems and a certificate authority in place.
 When the CA Certificate File is set then the CDP application TLS certificate will be verified at every connect to be signed by that CA certificate.|